knpuniversity/symfony2-rest/knpu/episode4/auth-api-problem.md

-# Authentication API Problem
+# JSON Errors in your API

 Whenever something goes wrong in our API, we have a *great* setup: we always get back a descriptive JSON structure with keys that describe what went wrong.
 I want to do the exact same thing when something goes wrong with authentication.

 Open up the `TokenControllerTest`.
-Here, we puposefully send an *invalid* username and password combination.
+Here, we purposefully send an *invalid* username and password combination.
 This actually hits `TokenController`, we throw this new `BadCredentialsException` and that kicks us out.